Writing

 Why Your dbt Project Will Become Unmaintainable

 dbt makes it easy to start a data transformation layer.
-It also makes it easy to build one that nobody can reason about six months later.
-These are the patterns that rot.
+It also makes it easy to build one nobody can reason about six months later.
+The patterns that rot.

 -